-- 1. No high school student shall participate in any all-star contests(s) unless such contest(s) are sanctioned by the member league involved and the HHSAA. - 2.
-No member high school shall permit the use of its facilities nor of its employees directly or indirectly in the management, coaching, officiating, supervising, promoting or player selection of any all-star team or contest(s) involving high school players or those who, during the previous school year, were members of the high school team unless such contest(s) are first sanctioned by the HHSAA or, if it is an interstate competition, by the National Federation of State High School Associations.
+- 1. The HHSAA discourages high school students from participating in any all-star contests(s) unless such contest(s) are sanctioned by the member league involved and the HHSAA. - 2.
+The HHSAA discourages member high schools from permitting the use of its facilities and its employees from participating directly or indirectly in the management, coaching, officiating, supervising, promoting or player selection of any all-star team or contest(s) involving high school players or those who, during the previous school year, were members of the high school team unless such contest(s) are first sanctioned by the HHSAA or, if it is an interstate competition, by the National Federation of State High School Associations.

-D. Interstate and International Contests

-- 1. All interstate and international high school athletic contests held during the school year shall be conducted by high school authorities.
+- D. Interstate and International Contests - 1.
+All interstate and international high school athletic contests held during the school year shall be conducted by high school authorities.
 Contests held out of school season shall be approved by the HHSAA.
 Exceptions to this rule shall be granted by HHSAA. - 2.
-All high school athletes shall compete under the rules and regulations adopted by the HHSAA. - The number of games played must be counted as part of the total limit for that sport as stipulated by state regulations.

-- 4. Procedures for sanctioning interstate and international contest. - a.
+All high school athletes shall compete under the rules and regulations adopted by the HHSAA. - 3.
+The number of games played must be counted as part of the total limit for that sport as stipulated by state regulations. - 4.
+Procedures for sanctioning interstate and international contest. - a.
 Member schools will be responsible to make all preliminary arrangements. - b.
 Public schools shall follow Hawaii State Department of Education (DOE) procedures for out-of-state travel.
 Independent schools shall not be required to follow DOE procedures. - c.
 Requests shall be cleared by the member leagues and HHSAA. - d.
-Member schools shall refer to the miscellaneous procedures for sanction of out-of-state games adopted by the National Federation of State High School Associations.
+Member schools shall refer to the miscellaneous procedures for sanction of out-of-state games adopted by the National Federation of State High School Associations. - E. Inter-league play